borablanca/orgmodeweb/README.md

 ## Limitations

 - LocalStorage limit of browsers are generally 5MB (some are 10MB).
-Because org files are stored on LocalStorage, it seems to limit the size, but haven't tested with greater than 5MB org files.
+Because org files are stored on LocalStorage, it seems to limit the size, but haven't tested with org files greater than 5MB.

 - When saving the org file, OrgModeWeb tries to keep the file as similar as possible to the original, however minor differences may occur such as number of empty lines, but the information will be same.

+- Tested and works on latest versions of modern browsers (Chrome, Firefox, Opera, Edge) and Android versions.
+Haven't tested older versions.
+Haven't tested on Safari but since it supports service-workers, should work fine.

 ## Installation

+- to install dependencies

   ```bash
     npm i